Signed in as:

 Functional neurosurgery is about surgically altering brain function to treat certain neurological conditions such as Parkinson's disease, dystonia, tremor or epilepsy.
 This may involve placement of a neurostimulator, such as a deep brain stimulator (DBS) for Parkinson's disease or a vagus nerve stimulator (VNS) for epilepsy, or removal of the part of the brain causing epilepsy to eliminate seizures.
 These treatments are not always appropriate for everyone with these conditions, and a thorough evaluation for the suitability of functional neurosurgery for each person is always necessary.

-To book a private appointment with Mr Hasegawa at the Syon Clinic, Clementine Churchill Hospital or Princess Margaret Hospital, please click the button below (redirects to Circle Health Group booking page)
+To book an appointment at the Syon Clinic, Clementine Churchill Hospital or Princess Margaret Hospital, please click the button below (redirects to Circle Health Group booking page).

-If you'd like to ask a question before booking an appointment, please contact us on info@hasegawaneuro.com
+To book an appointment at King's College Hospital, or if you'd like to ask a question before booking an appointment, please email: info@hasegawaneuro.com